rtrisnoj/esp-idf/docs/en/api-guides/build-system.rst

 - "components" are modular pieces of standalone code which are compiled into static libraries (.a files) and linked into an app.
 Some are provided by ESP-IDF itself, others may be sourced from other places.

 - "Target" is the hardware for which an application is built.
-A full list of supported targets in your version if ESP-IDF can be seen by running `idf.py --list-targets`.
+A full list of supported targets in your version of ESP-IDF can be seen by running `idf.py --list-targets`.

 Some things are not part of the project: